Flight Time From UK: The flight time to Iceland from the UK is approximately 3 hours depending on which airport in the you fly from.

 Golf: Iceland has quite a few different golf courses to choose from, in fact it has over 60 courses andsome even offer 24 hour golf.

 Hotels And Accommodation: Iceland has a large number of hotels and other types of accommodation to choose from to suit all budgets and preferences.
-To find the best deals for your chosen destination in Iceland, please click on the following link:
+To read more about the best hotels and find the best deals for your chosen destination in Iceland, please click on the following link: Best Hotels In Iceland

 Restaurants: No matter what your taste may be you will find something to suit your taste.
 Seafood, meat and game is traditional in Iceland with many restaurants specialising in these cuisines.